Native American Arts and Crafts --> Southwestern Indian Art

 The Indian Arts and Crafts Act: US law against passing off fake American Indian crafts as genuine.

-Museum of Indian Arts and Culture: This New Mexico museum offers online exhibits on Southwest Indian art and culture.
+Museum of Indian Arts and Culture: This New Mexico museum offers online exhibits on Native American art of the Southwest.

 Southwestern Native American Pottery: A beautiful collection of Southwest pottery photographs.